OSGeo/PROJ/docs/source/apps/proj.rst

     This option causes an expanded annotated listing of the characteristics of the projected point. :option:`-v` is implied with this option.

+.. option:: -C <crs>

+.. versionadded:: 9.3.0

+    Where *crs* is a definition of a Projected CRS, as its WKT or code for instance EPSG:32632.
+This option generates the projection to the underlying geographic system.
+When used, it ignores *+opt* arguments.

 The *+opt* run-line arguments are associated with cartographic parameters.